dbredvick/dbredvick/README.md

 - ⚡ Fun fact: ...
 -->

+Hey there 👋

-Hey, my name is Drew – I'm a Software Engineer at ▲Vercel.
-I'm a full stack JavaScript developer and have worked in e-commerce at the intersection of marketing and engineering most of my career.
+My name is Drew – I'm a Software Engineer at ▲Vercel.

-I've shipped tons of products (a few successes, a few more failures) and write about how I use React & Next.js to build side projects & startups.
+I've shipped tons of products and write about how I use React & Next.js to build side projects & startups.

-I write a weekly-ish newsletter and longer form posts occasionally.
+I write a weekly-ish newsletter containing three tips for your side projects, two web dev articles, and one project update from me.

-Sign up here if you want emails from me about building real products with Next.js.
+[Sign up here](https://newsletter.drew.tech) if you want emails from me about building real products with Next.js.

-Let's connect on [Twitter](https://twitter.com/DBredvick) or you can [email](mailto:me@drew.tech) me.
+Let's connect on [Twitter](https://twitter.com/DBredvick) or you can [email](mailto:hey@drew.tech) me.

 ### Uses
 At the moment I'm building with: